 The West Vancouver District Council has announced the members of the newly formed Heritage Advisory Committee.

-North Shore Heritage's summer social event was held in the lovely garden of the Roberts Residence (1405 Doran) on Sunday, July 15.
+North Shore Heritage held its summer social event in the lovely garden of the Roberts Residence (1405 Doran) on Sunday, July 15.

 North Shore Heritage Preservation Society held its annual general meeting March 14 at the North Shore Museum and Archives’ Community History Centre in Lynn Valley.